 Treatment for lumps depends on which type of lump you have, where it is on your body, and how long you have had it.

 You do not have to treat most lipomas.
 If you do not like the way it looks or it becomes painful or very large, you can have the lipoma surgically removed.
-Liposuction is another treatment option, although research shows that it may not be as effective as surgery.
+Liposuction is another treatment option, although

 If your tumor is benign, you most likely will not need to treat it.
 Your doctor may suggest waiting to see whether the tumor grows or becomes painful.